Fallingsheep1985/0.14_DamYouSteam_Multi/readme (multi character).txt

 //				KNOWN BUGS
 ////////////////////////////////////////////////////////////////
 1. there is some delay when going from one trader to the next trader.
-2. Sometimes when on fresh server start player gets stuck at loading screen and can hear game but not see it. (close client and reopn to fix)
+2. Sometimes when on fresh server start player gets BE kick for setpos just rejoin.
 3. Ground fog / Wind Dust can cause low FPS and server lag